krishnanlab/node2vecplus_benchmarks/README.md

     * `GIANT-TN-c01` (25,689 nodes, 38,904,929 edges)

-The hierarchical cluster graphs are constructed by taking RBF of point coulds generated in the Euclidean space, and it natually exhibits a hierarchical community structure (more info in the supplementary materials of the paper).
+The hierarchical cluster graphs are constructed by taking RBF of point coulds generated in the Euclidean space, and hence each graph natually exhibits a hierarchical community structure (more info in the supplementary materials of the paper).
 Each network is assocaited with two tasks, cluster classification and level classification.

 The BlogCatalog and Wikipedia networks, along with the associated node labels, are obtained from [SNAP-node2vec](https://snap.stanford.edu/node2vec/).